EricWangisCool/SeafoodWholeSaler_OMS/README.md

 Start the application with the Spring Boot maven plugin (`mvn spring-boot:run`), the application will be running at [http://localhost:8080](http://localhost:8080).

 ### Run application with Docker
-1. #### If you are Windows OS, please alter to CRLF format before docker composing, [here is why](https://willi.am/blog/2016/08/11/docker-for-windows-dealing-with-windows-line-endings/)
+#### Command `docker compose up` at application root path, Docker will pull `mysql` and `jdk` images then import `sql file` automatically.
+It will be running at [http://localhost:8080](http://localhost:8080) as well.
+#### Remark: Since the script is written in LF format, I let Docker pull Ubuntu image and turns it into CRLF automatically to support Windows user.
+If you want to save time, Non-Windows user only needs openJdk image, Windows user can manually change format to reduce Ubuntu image usage, [here is why](https://willi.am/blog/2016/08/11/docker-for-windows-dealing-with-windows-line-endings/)
 ![image](etc/ReviseBashFormat.png?raw=true "ReviseBashFormat")

-2. #### Command `docker compose up` at application root path, Docker will pull `mysql` and `jdk` images then import `sql file` automatically.
-It will be running at [http://localhost:8080](http://localhost:8080) as well.

 ### ROLE_BOSS
 Account: foo1234<BR>